 Mortality improvement assumptions are used by actuaries across all areas of practice.
-Historically, each practice area has developed its own guidance with respect to mortality improvement.

-In February 2014, the Pension and Group Annuity Experience Subcommittee of the Research Committee published a report on Canadian pensioners' mortality, including a mortality improvement scale (CPM-B) developed based on the Canada Pension Plan (CPP)/Québec Pension Plan (QPP) experience ending in 2007.
-Although the mortality improvement scale for Canadian pension plan valuation is not prescribed by the Standards of Practice, the CPM-B scale is commonly used for the pose by Canadian actuaries and is supported by the CIA Committee on Pension cial Reporting's lan Fina (PPFRC) March 2014 Educational Note on the Selection of umptions for Pension Plan Actuarial Valuations.
-For the purpose of terr ning mp sum commuted values payable to eligible pension plan participants, the rtalit assumption is prescribed in the Standards of Practice and the Actua ial Si ards Board (ASB) has promulgated the use of the CPM-B improvement or this purpose effective October 1, 2015.
+Historically, each practice area has developed its own guidance with respect to mortality improvement.In February 2014, the Pension Experience Subcommittee of the Research Committee published a report on Canadian pensioners' mortality, including a mortality improvement scale (CPM-B) developed based on the Canada Pension Plan (CPP)/ Québec Pension Plan (QPP) experience ending in 2007.
+For the purpose of determining lump sum commuted values payable to eligible pension plan participants, the mortality assumption is prescribed in the Standards of Practice and the Actuarial Standards Board (ASB) has promulgated the use of the CPM-B improvement scale for this purpose effective October 1, 20151.
+Although the mortality improvement scale for Canadian pension plan going-concern valuation is not prescribed by the Standards of Practice, the CPM-B scale is commonly used for this purpose by Canadian actuaries, is supported by the CIA Committee on Pension Plan Financial Reporting's (PPFRC) March 2014 Educational Note on the Selection of Mortality Assumptions for Pension Plan Actuarial Valuations (Canadian Institute of Actuaries, 2014), and some provincial regulators have strong expectations about the use of CPM-B in funding valuations.
+Furthermore, in solvency and wind-up valuations CPM-B is prescribed for benefits assumed to be settled via commuted value payment and is the mortality basis used in the annuity proxy published by the PPFRC to help pension actuaries estimate the cost of settling benefits via annuity purchase (although it is important to note that the annuity proxy itself is based on annuity quotes provided to the PPFRC by insurance companies and hence already implicitly reflects the underlying longevity assumptions used by insurance actuaries for pricing annuities).

-lity improvement rates referenced in The ASB promulgated in July 2011 prescribe on the Standards of Practice for the valuaof insurance contract liabilities.
-A research paper released in September 2010 provide the rationale for the promulgation.
-These prescribed mortality improvement rates were developed based on the general population experience en in Q02 s almost 15 years of additional data is now and Aggregation Subcommittee, a subcommittee of the available, the Life MI N arging e Financial Reporting (CLIFR), was created in 2014 to update Committee on Life Insura the prescribed man ity im, ovement rates.
+In July 2011, the ASB promulgated prescribed mortality improvement rates (Canadian Institute of Actuaries, 2011) referenced in the Standards of Practice for the valuation of insurance contract liabilities.
+A research paper (Canadian Institute of Actuaries, 2010) released in September 2010 provided the rationale for the promulgation.
+These prescribed mortality improvement rates were developed based on the general population experience ending in 2002.
+As almost 15 years of additional data is now available, the Life MI Margins and Aggregation Subcommittee of the Committee on Life Insurance Financial Reporting (CLIFR), was created in 2014 to update the prescribed mortality improvement rates.

-In the course of 2014 several members of the actuarial community suggested that a common guidance for mortality improvement be developed for all practice areas, as it is generally accepted that the mortality improvement experienced by different segments of the population is correlated.
+In the course of 2014, several members of the actuarial community suggested that a common guidance for mortality improvement be developed for all practice areas, as it is generally accepted that the mortality improvement experienced by different segments of the population is correlated.
 An example where the correlation would be very high is between pensioners and group annuitants; both groups coming from the same segment of the population.